prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

 operating system on your computer.
-Fortunately, *Gurobi* provides detailed [platform-specific instructions](https://support.gurobi.com/hc/en-us/articles/4534161999889-How-do-I-install-Gurobi-Optimizer) for Windows, MacOS, and Linux systems that should help with this.
+Fortunately, *Gurobi* provides detailed [platform-specific instructions](https://support.gurobi.com/hc/en-us/articles/4534161999889-How-do-I-install-Gurobi-Optimizer) for Windows, macOS, and Linux systems that should help with this.
 Briefly, on Windows systems, you just need to double-click on the *Gurobi* installer, follow the prompts, and the installer will automatically handle everything for you.
-On Linux and MacOS systems, you will need to manually extract the downloaded file’s contents to a folder, move the extracted contents to a suitable location (typically */opt/gurobi*), and update your system’s variables so that it knows
+On Linux and macOS systems, you will need to manually extract the downloaded file’s contents to a folder, move the extracted contents to a suitable location (typically */opt/gurobi*), and update your system’s variables so that it knows